 - On and off light fixtures.
 Fixtures usually contain a safety feature to prevent overheating, so when they do become hot, they shut themselves off to avoid further damage.
 Often the root cause of this is a mismatch between the fixture and the wattage of the bulbs you’re using.

-Roth Heating & Cooling, Plumbing & Electrical is always available to help you out with your residential electrical needs.
-To schedule a service with an experienced electrician in Beaverton, give us a call today at (503) 994-9924.
+Roth Heating & Cooling, Plumbing, Electrical, Drain Services is always available to help you out with your residential electrical needs.
+To schedule a service with an experienced electrician in Beaverton, give us a call today at (503) 266-1249.